Mont Ventoux: Tour de France stage finishes

 In September 2008, it was announced by Claude Haut, the president of the Vaucluse province, that in 2009 the Tour de France would visit Mont Ventoux after a seven-year absence.
 Unusually, the riders climbed the mountain on the second-to-last day of the race, on 25 July 2009, prior to transferring to Paris for the traditional parade on the Champs-Élysées.
 It was next featured in the 100th Tour de France in 2013 on Stage 15.

 In 2016, the stage to Mont Ventoux was shortened by 6 km the day before, after a weather forecast of high winds at the summit.
 The stage then finished at Chalet Reynard at 1435 m, with approximately 10 km of ascent up the mountain.
 This stage also featured a motorcycle-induced crash which damaged Chris Froome's bike, prompting him to jog some 100 metres up the mountain until he was able to get a neutral service bike (as his team car was too far back at the time), which did not fit him properly.

+Stage 16 of the 2025 Tour de France ended at the summit of Mont Ventoux and was won by Frenchman Valentin Paret-Peintre.